wagtail-packages/wagtail-exposapi/README.md

 - at least one of all edit page type urls for your own models in installed apps.
 - at least one of all page type views for your own models in installed apps.

 It does this with zero configuration.
-Ig need be you can provided configuration to exclude models or apps or provide a full list of apps/models to work with.
+If need be you can provided configuration to exclude models or apps or provide a full list of apps/models to work with.

 With this information it's possible to make a get request to each URL and check the response using various external tools or scripts e.g.